 The Boards and Committees Unit

-The Boards and Committees Unit sits within the Office of the Chief Executive and is responsible for the following work:
+The Boards and Committees Unit is part of the Cabinet Office and is responsible for the following work:

 - issuing policies and guidelines for boards and committees

 - determining board and committee remuneration arrangements

 - administering the central boards and committees database (Boards and Committees Information System)